SySagar/gitemo-cli/README.md

 ##### Options

-You can pass default values to the prompts using the following flags:
+You can aldo pass default values to the prompts using the following flags:

 - `title`: For setting the commit title.
 - `message`: For setting the commit message.